swbenson11/RPE-Calculator/README.md

 Because of the many factors of the calculation I thought this project would make for a good opportunity to experiment with different JavaScript concepts I had been reading about.
 The calculation logic can be found in src/activities.
 This includes some tests, and a bunch of comments on my thoughts so a potential employer would be able to take a look.

+For an example of me trying to develop a beautiful UI, check out [https://github.com/swbenson11/UI-and-svelt-demo](https://github.com/swbenson11/RPE-Calculator).

 ### Goals of project

 - Working RPE calculator